 It may not be easy, but it’s best to begin by opening a dialogue with all family members, including adult children, so that everyone is involved and understands each other’s wishes, both personal and financial.
 If an executor or trustee has already been named on the estate, that person may also want to be involved in the conversation.

-“You don’t need to get into details about the assets and dollar amounts, but do have an open discussion,” advises Pamela Pirone-Benson, a trust and estate planning consultant with Fidelity.
+“You don’t need to get into details about the assets and dollar amounts, but do have an open discussion,” advises Pamela Pirone-Benson, an estate planning specialist with Fidelity.
 “Maybe your children can work together.
 Or you might find that one or more lacks the interest or ability to handle financial decisions on behalf of the surviving spouse, and you’ll need to appoint someone else as a trusted adviser. ”

 Three documents everyone needs